MACHINE CT174 SILICASILICON RENDER 1.0mm

 Can I apply CT174 Machine 1.0 mm by hand for small touch-up areas?

 Hand application with a stainless-steel float is possible for localised repairs and detailing around reveals, though the fine 1.0 mm aggregate demands a near-flawless basecoat and very consistent float technique to avoid visible thickness variation across the patch.
-For projects that are primarily hand-applied, the 1.5 mm CT174 silicate-silicone render in the same range provides a more forgiving application experience with the same dual-binder performance and BioProtect biological defence.
+For projects that are primarily hand-applied, the 1.5 mm CT174 silicate-silicone render in the same range provides a more forgiving experience with the same dual-binder performance and BioProtect defence.

 Which spray machines is CT174 Machine compatible with, and what pressure should I run?

-What colours are available and can you match a shade from another manufacturer?
+What colours are available, and can you match a shade from another manufacturer?

 Is CT174 Machine an environmentally responsible specification?